LeonardoDeFaveri/StandardLibrary/README.md

 -string: the string is printed to the screen (Standard Output)

 <hr>
+<b>printInt</b>
-printInt prints and integer to the screen, but it doesn't create a new line.
+Prints and integer to the screen, but it doesn't create a new line.
 Parameters:

 %1: number to print